openstack-archive/development-proposals/user-stories/proposed/rollingupgrades.rst

 * As a Cloud Operator, I want to have confidence in my ability to perform an OpenStack cloud upgrade so that I can perform them on a monthly basis
-* As a Cloud Operator, I want to be able to roll back any cloud upgrade I initiate in the event of issues so that I can be confident that even in the case of errors I will still avoid data plane or control plane downtime
+* As a Cloud Operator, I want to be able to roll back the most recent cloud upgrade I initiate in the event of issues so that I can be confident that even in the case of errors I will still avoid data plane or control plane downtime